 Ground Breaking Ceremony

-BJC HealthCare broke ground May 10, 2016, on the 18,000-square-foot facility that will serve both adult and pediatric patients and their families from throughout the area.
+BJC HealthCare broke ground May 10, 2016, on the 18,000-square-foot facility that now serves both adult and pediatric patients and their families from throughout the area.
 The St. Louis region has only 18 hospice house beds, none of which is dedicated to pediatrics.

 The hospice house is named after Evelyn Newman, a prominent St. Louis community leader and philanthropist who passed away in 2015 at age 95.
 The Eric P. and Evelyn E. Newman Foundation made a $5 million gift through The Foundation for Barnes-Jewish Hospital to help build the hospice house.

 The Newman family has supported numerous organizations and causes around St. Louis.
 Evelyn Newman was an “idea person” whose creative philanthropy endures in our community in many ways.
-She is credited with founding the Greater St. Louis Book Fair, the Sophia M. Sachs Butterfly House, Forest Park Forever, the ScholarShop stores that support the Scholarship Foundation of St. Louis, the Gypsy Caravan that benefits the St. Louis Symphony Orchestra, and many other projects.
+She is credited with founding the Greater St. Louis Book Fair, the Sophia M. Sachs Butterfly House, Forest Park Forever, the Gypsy Caravan that benefits the St. Louis Symphony Orchestra and many other projects.

 “The hospice house may be the most personal project we have ever been part of,” says Andy Newman, Evelyn’s son.
-“Our family has come to understand that this BJC hospice house will reflect my mother’s values and serve our community in a new and important way.
+“Our family has come to understand that this BJC hospice house reflects my mother’s values and serves our community in a new and important way.
 My mother was passionate about pursuing pioneering projects to help so many St. Louis organizations thrive.
 She wouldn’t want us to be involved with this project unless it was of the highest quality.
-We’ve been impressed with everyone involved in this project and are confident this hospice house—Evelyn’s House—will be best in class.”
+We’ve been impressed with everyone involved in this project and are confident this hospice house —Evelyn’s House — is best in class.”

-Scheduled to open in 2017, the ranch-style, 18,000-square-foot hospice house will offer a warm, comfortable environment where hospice patients will be guests, receiving specialized care in comfortable surroundings that involve family members and caregivers.
+The ranch-style, 18,000-square-foot hospice house offers a warm, comfortable environment where hospice patients are guests, receiving specialized care in comfortable surroundings that involve family members and caregivers.

-While hospice care is routinely provided in a home setting, the new hospice house is designed to offer patients and families an alternative choice in special circumstances such as the short-term management of pain and symptoms, respite for caregivers, and when care in the family home is not feasible.
+While hospice care is routinely provided in a home setting, Evelyn's House is designed to offer patients and families an alternative choice in special circumstances such as the short-term management of pain and symptoms, respite for caregivers, and when care in the family home is not feasible.

 To that end, when the Newman family decided to support the hospice house, ice cream treats were built into their gift agreement with The Foundation for Barnes-Jewish Hospital.